As we approach International Widows’ Day, I sat down with my mom, Ramonia Webster Robinson, who understands all too well what it means to be a widow.

 1. Can you tell us a little about your journey since losing your spouse(s)?

-Nothing I could have expected.
+Answer: Nothing I could have expected.
 With both your Dad or your Pops.

 It started at the age of 33 when I lost my first husband (Dad).
 At that time it was unbelievably rough.
 We were moderately accomplished for a young couple.
 But we were just starting to really build something.
 We had you guys (2 young children) just trying to juggle life.
 Suddenly, I had to figure it out, essentially on my own.